List of The Inbetweeners characters: Mrs Cartwright

 Mrs Cartwright is Jay's mother.
 She is amicable and easy-going, providing food for the boys in "Caravan Club" and making conversation.
-In situations where she and Mr Cartwright are together, she often takes a secondary role due to his vulgar and forthright manner.
-Due to Jay's constant masturbation, she has unwittingly interrupted Jay on several occasions, much to his embarrassment.
+In situations where she and Mr Cartwright are together, she often takes a secondary role owing to his vulgar and forthright manner.
+Because of Jay's constant masturbation, she has unwittingly interrupted Jay on several occasions, much to his embarrassment.